RJ-DP/keywords/README.md

 - Data Breaches: Unauthorized access to sensitive data.

- Best practices for cybersecurity:
+ Practices for cybersecurity:

-- Robust passwords: Utilize intricate, one-of-a-kind passwords and activate two-factor authentication (2FA) whenever you can.
+- Strong passwords: Utilize intricate, one-of-a-kind passwords and activate two-factor authentication (2FA) whenever you can.

 - Frequent Updates: Ensure your software and operating systems are always current with the newest security patches.